joezbub/Memory-Forensics-Plugins/README.md

 # AI Psychiatry Volatility Plugins
 Volatility plugins to extract Tensorflow model internals from a memory dump.
-The three plugins, `mnist_weights` in `mnist.py`, `cifar_10_weights` in `cifar-10.py`, and `obj_detect_weights` in `object-detection.py`, are relevant to our evaluation (they correspond to each model type).
+The three plugins, `mnist_weights` in `mnist.py`, `cifar_10_weights` in `cifar-10.py`, and `obj_detect_weights_shapes` in `object-detection-with-shapes.py`, are relevant to our evaluation (they correspond to each model type).
 The other plugins are more basic and are meant to recover singular Python objects for demonstration purposes.

 Our experiments were conducted on VirtualBox VMs running Ubuntu 18.04 (image: 5.3.0-62-generic) with 8-16 GB RAM.
 Note that Garbage Collector generations are only accessible using Python 3.7+ and `venv`.
 Our plugin cannot locate the Runtime struct using Anaconda environments.